Description from extension meta

 - (2022-12-30) 3 BLOOM: It's pretty good, wish I could make a new folder while saving pages though.

-- (2022-12-27) William Liu: I have been looking for an extension that would allow me to manage my bookmarks and tabs.
+- (2022-12-27) Bill L: I have been looking for an extension that would allow me to manage my bookmarks and tabs.
 I tried a few other options and I prefer Braintool by far.
 I am so impressed by all the features and I love how it asks for minimal permission.
 Highly recommended!

 - (2022-12-03) Sam Infante: Great extension, interesting features!